 The bank has also been experimenting with DLT technology and blockchain for purposes of settlement transactions.

 ING also, in July this year, joined forces with other global banks to create a digital coin that can be used to settle international money transfers instantly, cutting out intermediaries, and at lesser cost and processes.
 It has also been experimenting with ZKPs (Zero Knowledge Proofs) and “bulletproofs,” the latest version of tech that enables hiding of the amounts being transferred in Bitcoin transactions.
-Besides, it has been participating in the annual ZKProof Workshop alongside the team behind cryptocurrency zcash, Blockstream and QEDIT.
+Besides, it has been participating in the annual ZKProof Workshop alongside the teams behind cryptocurrency zcash, Blockstream and QEDIT.

 It recently published a survey that reveals how crypto is perceived in Europe, Australia and U.S.